 - Instantly apply for your rebate through the Marketplace or visit How to Apply for additional options (rebate must be submitted within 60 days after purchase).

 - Call the Smarter Energy Line at 1-800-933-9555 to request the PG&E Energy Efficiency Rebates for Multifamily Properties packet.
 The packet includes a reservation form, application and catalog.

 - Fax the completed forms to us at 415-973-4961 to receive a reservation number.
 Reservations will be considered on a first-come, first-served basis.

 Find more information for Multifamily property owners and managers.

-The Foundation for Pool & Spa Industry Education (FPSIE), in partnership with PG&E, offers the California Aquatic Equipment Installer (CAEI) course.
+The Foundation for Pool & Spa Industry Education (FPSIE), in partnership with PG&E, offers the Certified Aquatic Equipment Installer (CAEI) course.
 Students learn how to install efficient pool/spa technology upgrades.
 Space is limited.
 Register early.

-Taking the California Aquatic Equipment Installer course:
+Taking the Certified Aquatic Equipment Installer course: